-&lt;sup>3 Bullving and cyberbullving, UN Special Representative of the Secretary-General on Violence Against Children
+3 Bullying and cyberbullying, UN Special Representative of the Secretary-General on Violence Against Children

-&lt;sup>4 Convention on the rights of the child, article 1
+4 Convention on the rights of the child, article 1

-&lt;sup>5 Safeguarding children and child protection, NSPCC
+5 Safeguarding children and child protection, NSPCC

-&lt;sup>7 Child safeguarding policy, Oak Foundation, 2020
+7 Child safeguarding policy, Oak Foundation, 2020

-&lt;sup>8 DFAT Child protection Policy for the Australian Government's aid program, 2018 stranger or by someone they know.
-In the context of child sexual exploitation and sexual abuse, grooming is the short name for the solicitation of children or young person for sexual purposes.
+8 DFAT Child protection Policy for the Australian Government's aid program, 2018

-&lt;sup>10 Grooming, NSPCC
+Grooming10 is when someone builds a relationship, trust and emotional connection with a child or a young person so they can manipulate, exploit and abuse them.
+Grooming can take place over a short or long period of time.
+Children and young people can be groomed online, in person or both, by a stranger or by someone they know.
+In the context of child sexual exploitation and sexual abuse, grooming is the short name for the solicitation of children or young person for sexual purposes11.